ariana94/Audio-Feature-API-Analyis-/README.md

 	- valence: A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).

 4. Genre search
-- For each chart track, I used the artist's Spotify URI to conduct an 'artist' search.
-This search returns lots of different data, from which I extracted only the list of genres associated with that artist.
+- For each chart track, the artist's Spotify URI was used to conduct an 'artist' search.
+This search returns lots of different data, from which only the list of genres associated with that artist were extracted.

-I saved all Spotify data into the 'songs' dataset for downstream analyses.
+All Spotify data was saved into the 'songs' dataset for downstream analyses.

 ### 3. SQL database

-I uploaded the complete 'songs' dataset and the 'charts spine' into Postgres in Amazon RDS via pgAdmin 4, then performed an outer join using PostgreSQL to bind Spotify audio and genre data onto the charts spine.
+The complete 'songs' dataset and the 'charts spine' was uploaded into Postgres in Amazon RDS via pgAdmin 4, then an outer join was performed using PostgreSQL to bind Spotify audio and genre data onto the charts spine.
 This produced the complete 'charts' dataset, which includes all chart instances for all songs, plus Spotify data for each instance.
 The ERD for the database is visible here (with all genre and audio features truncated for visualization purposes):
 ![](03_sql/top40_ERD.png)

 ### 4. Machine learning models

-I conducted a series of k-means cluster analyses to characterize variation in the 'songs' dataset.
+A series of k-means cluster analyses were conducted to characterize variation in the 'songs' dataset.
 All models are in the file ```04_models/01_kmeans_songs.ipynb```.
-Prior to analyses, I categorized all Spotify genres (referred to here as subgenres) into broad genre categories for 'pop', 'rock', 'hip-hop', and 'other'.
-I also binned all songs identified as some form of 'metal' out of curiosity to find metal in the Top 40 singles charts.
-I additionally used Ariana's subset of the top 50 most common subgenres in the dataset.
-Briefly, I reduced the dimensionality of each data subset prior to k-means analyses, and modeled variation in the following datasets:
+Prior to analyses, all Spotify genres (referred to here as subgenres) were categorized into broad genre categories for 'pop', 'rock', 'hip-hop', and 'other'.
+All songs were binned  as some form of 'metal' out of curiosity to find metal in the Top 40 singles charts.
+Ariana's subset of the top 50 most common subgenres were used in the dataset.
+Briefly, the dimensionality of each data subset prior to k-means analyses was reduced, and modeled variation in the following datasets:

 - all audio and subgenre features in the full 'songs' dataset